gracemcken/BOOdle/TESTING.md

 iPhone 8 Plus | Works as expected
 Huawei Nova T5 | Works as expected
-Samsung S7 | Small amount of vertical scroll as expected but still functional
+Samsung S7 | Small amount of vertical scroll as expected but still functional Huawei P30 Lite | Works as expected
+Samsung A21s | Works as expected
+iPhone SE 2020 | Works as expected
 <hr>

 ## Validator Testing